Bangkok Summer

-Bangkok Summer is a 2011 Indian Malayalam-language action drama film directed by Pramod Pappan Team.
-The film stars Rahul Madhav, Unni Mukundan, and Richa Panai.
-The main themes of the movie are love, betrayal, money and race.
+Bangkok Summer is a 2011 Indian Malayalam-language action drama film directed by Pramod Pappan.
+The film stars Rahul Madhav, Unni Mukundan, Richa Panai, and Rosin Jolly.

 Plot

 The film tells the story of Shrihari who, in search of his brother Madavan, makes it to Bangkok.
 In the middle of this search, Shrihari faces many problems and struggles made by the Pattaya Mafia.

 Production

-Unni Mukundan a.k.a.
-Jayakrishnan and Rahul, who is a model in the Brooke bond ads, are the central characters.
-The heroine is Richa Panai, who is the girl in the Bhima commercial and several Chinese actors are also acting in this big budget picture.
-The film started production in August 2010 in Bangkok.
-Most of the film was shot in Bangkok.
+The film was the first production by Joby George Thadathil.
+The film stars Unni Mukundan, Rahul Madhav, and Richa Panai in the lead roles, alongside several Chinese actors.
+Production began in Bangkok in August 2010, with most of the film being shot there.

 Reception

 A critic from Rediff.com rated the film one out of five stars and wrote that "The promos of Bangkok Summer promised something much better than the torture one has to endure.".